Murder of Elizabeth Fales

 The murder of Elizabeth Fales took place on May 18, 1801, in Dedham, Massachusetts.
 Her boyfriend, Jason Fairbanks, was convicted of the murder and sentenced to death but escaped from jail before he could be hanged.
 He was recaptured, returned to Dedham, and hanged before a crowd of 10,000.
-The case made national headlines.
+The case made national headlines in the United States of America.

-Murder of Elizabeth Fales
+Background and murder

 Jason Fairbanks lived in the family homestead on East Street in Dedham and was courting Elizabeth Fales, two years his junior at 18.
 (Note: Fales lived on Cedar Street, near the modern day Paul Park.)
 They both came from old and respected Dedham families (Note: Fairbanks was a descendant of Jonathan Fairbanks.) and met while attending a signing school at the First Church and Parish in Dedham.
 They carried on a "desultory and somewhat ambiguous relationship" marked by Fales' parents' disapproval, Fairbanks' poor health, and Fales continually breaking up with Fairbanks and then taking him back again.

-Jason had told a friend that "planned to meet Betsey, in order to have the matter settled" and that he "either intended to violate her chastity, or carry her to Wrentham, to be married, for he had waited long enough."
+Jason had told a friend that he "planned to meet Betsey, in order to have the matter settled" and that he "either intended to violate her chastity, or carry her to Wrentham, to be married, for he had waited long enough."
 On May 18, 1801, Fales met Fairbanks in a "birch grove next to 'Mason’s Pasture'" and told him that she could not marry him.
 The pasture was about 400 yards from Fales' home.

 Fales was stabbed 11 times, including once in the back, and her throat was slashed.
 Fairbanks staggered to her home, covered in blood, and told her family that she had committed suicide.
 He also told them that he had also attempted to take his own life, but was unable to, and that accounted for his wounds which left him "still alive, but in a most deplorable situation."
 Fales' family rushed to their daughter where they found her "writhing in her blood" with her body "cruelly mangled."
 She was conscious and took a small sip of water, but died soon thereafter in her mother's arms.

 The editor of the local paper, Herman Mann, was called to the scene and reported the incident in the next edition of his weekly newspaper under the headline "MELANCHOLY CATASTROPHE!"
 Fairbanks was too injured to be moved, and was left to recuperate at the Fales' home.
 He did not attend Fales' funeral, but 2,000 others did, probably making it the largest crowd ever assembled in Dedham up to that time.
 He was eventually removed by litter to the Norfolk County Jail where he remained until the grand jury indicted him on August 4, 1801.